FallibleInc/blog/_posts/2015-09-25-Why-fallible.md

 ### Our hypotheses -

 - Startups have security bugs
 - Automated security solutions do not discover all bugs and have lot of false positives.
-They are decent for XSS, bit of SQL injection check but not for logic flaws, payment check, etc.
+They are decent for XSS, SQL injection check but not for logic flaws, payment check, etc.
 - Security researchers who are good are expensive for startups to hire. > $500/hour